Thursday, October 26, 2006

-In 1994, the Intel Pentium chip was found to have a bug in it.
-In certain cases, it gave the wrong answer for floating-point division.
+In 1994, the world learned that the Intel Pentium chip had a bug.
+In certain cases it gave the wrong answer when calculating floating-point division.
 These cases were rare, only 1 in 9 billion divisions, and typically only resulted in errors past the 8th decimal place.

 It could have been different.
 For example, they could have simply kept the bug.
-They could have preserved that bug in future versions of the Pentium for backwards compatibility, arguing that some software may have worked around the original defect, and for them to fix the bug now would only break the workaround.
-What bug can't be excused by that argument?
+They could have preserved that bug in future versions of the Pentium for backwards compatibility, arguing that there was some software out there that may have worked around the original defect, and for Intel to fix the bug now would only break the software that worked around the bug.
+This is a dangerous line of reasoning.
+What bug can’t be excused by that argument?

 Intel could have further decided to turn their bug into a standard, and get it blessed by a standards development organization and maybe even ISO.
 “It's not a bug, it's a standard”.